-Solutions to Programming Problems.
-Since there is typically no one correct solution to the programming problems, solutions to such problems are not posted.
-If you would like to see the instructor's solution to any of the programming problems, the instructor would be more than willing to show his solution to you (and explain how it works).
+Solutions to Programming Exercises.
+Since there is typically no one correct solution to the programming exercises, solutions to such exercises are not posted.
+If you would like to see the instructor's solution to any of the programming exercises, the instructor would be more than willing to show his solution to you (and explain how it works).
 He will not provide a copy of his code, however.

 Marking Issues.
 If you have any concerns about the marking of an assignment, please directly contact the TA who marked the assignment.
 For a list of which TAs marked which assignments, please refer to the following document:Tutorial/Marker Teaching Assistants section.

 Handouts and Related Information.
 The following downloads are available for assignments:

 - Non-Programming Assignment Exercises Handout.